 H. Overcoming Drug Resistance in Precision Oncology

-Each roundtable facilitator will share the key learning points from their table discussion with the audience.
+Each roundtable facilitator will briefly share the key learning points from their table discussion with the audience.

 Close of Day One followed by a Complimentary Networking Drinks Reception